 Camp is basic but comfortable, the old fashioned African way.
 Situated deep within the game reserves, you will be in dormitory-style sleeping arrangements, with shared bathrooms, a kitchen and outdoor social areas.

 As well as being prepared for changes in what is an evolving project, exact project details are also always subject to change due to weather conditions, time of year and game movements.

 Overall, we have regular contact with our partners, the reserve managers and other members of the broader conservation and research community to determine our areas of focus.

 A typical expedition may involve the detailed monitoring of predators (lion, leopard, cheetah, hyena); herbivore sex/age ratio and its effect on predator movement; elephant impact vegetation surveys to monitor impact on sensitive areas of the reserve; community projects that teach the importance of conservation.

 Other activities and ecological studies can also include darting/fitting radio collars to predators or invasive vegetation species eradication.

 From a personal perspective, you will increase your knowledge of the South African environment, its importance and the threats to it, and help to increase both local and global knowledge and awareness, while contributing to our overall goals and objectives.

 We also try to assist where required with off-site studies or mini-projects that may focus on different biota if we believe them to be relevant in the conservation context of the region.
 Such studies allow staff and volunteers to get a broader knowledge of conservation research across more than one ecosystem.
-Examples could include mountain biodiversity surveying; documenting bird of prey nesting sites; Celebrating environmental calendar days.
-Any such mini-projects are as required, would make up the minority of your time on this programme, and only for durations of 4 weeks or more.
+Examples could include documenting bird of prey nesting sites and celebrating environmental calendar days.
+Any such mini-projects will only be available to volunteers staying longer than 4 works and would make up the minority of your time on this program.

 How this project makes a difference